2021 WCCD School & Community Habitat Grant Awardee Report:

 The Community Food Forest at Leslie Park

 The Community Food Forest at Leslie Park is a public food forest community resilience project brought forth by a diverse coalition of Ann Arbor residents.
-Led by ShuNahSii Rose and Robin Greenwood, the Project Manager and Assistant Project Manager, they applied for the WCCD School & Community Habitat Grant in 2021, with the purpose to "serve as a pilot project demonstrating the significant merits of this small scale food forest model, and creating a template through which similar projects can be implemented in parks all over the city."
+Led by ShuNahSii Rose and Zev Greenwood, the Project Manager and Assistant Project Manager, they applied for the WCCD School & Community Habitat Grant in 2021, with the purpose to "serve as a pilot project demonstrating the significant merits of this small scale food forest model, and creating a template through which similar projects can be implemented in parks all over the city."

 Their application stood out as demonstrating long term community involvement and investment in the project at Leslie Park, and notably, their work in building relationship with the Ann Arbor City Parks demonstrated this collaboration of City government and residential involvement in their neighborhood.
 They have cultivated diversity of plants as well as community of members with a diversity of backgrounds and skillsets, and continue to host regular gatherings for medicinal plant walks, educational events, and workdays.